Are there admission requirements for the program?

 See above.

 English is not my first language.
-Can I take the certificate?
+Can I take the Acadia TESOL program?

 If English is not your first language, you will be required to submit proof of English language proficiency.
 The minimum requirements are TOEFL iBT of 93 or equivalent.
 If you do not meet the requirements for the course, you can choose to study in our EAP program.
 Completion of the EAP Bridging Level would also fulfill the language requirement.